ibm-cloud-docs/vsrx/readiness_errors.md

 ## Warning 1185
 {: #warning-1185}

-The gateway does not have a valid license, most likely the license for the version has expired.
-Please upgrade to a new version, 21.3R2-S1 or newer.
+The gateway does not have a valid license because the license for the version might have expired.
+Upgrade to the version, `21.3R2-S1` or newer.
 Contact IBM Support.